Unleashing the Tiger: Inference Attacks on Split Learning: Distributed Machine Learning

 The main advantage of split learning in terms of security is that it can hide information about the model's architecture and hyper-parameters.
-Namely, the server performs its task ignoring the architecture of $\f$ or its weights.
-As assumed in previous works~\cite{splitnn, splitnn2, splitnn3, splitnn_what}, this split is designed to protect the intellectual property of the shared model and reduces the risk of inference attacks perpetrated by a malicious server.
+Namely, the server performs its task ignoring the architecture of $\f$ or its weights. \textbf{As assumed in previous works~\cite{splitnn, splitnn2, splitnn3, splitnn_what}, this split is designed to protect the intellectual property of the shared model and to reduce the risk of inference attacks perpetrated by a malicious server.} \new{As a matter of fact, in this setup, the server cannot execute a standard model inversion attack~\cite{model_inv, bah} since it does not have access to the clients' network and cannot make blackbox queries to it.}

-Unfortunately, we show that these assumptions are false, and the split learning framework presents several vulnerabilities that allow an attacker to subvert the training protocol and recover clients' training instances.
+We will show that these assumptions are false, and the split learning framework presents several vulnerabilities that allow an attacker to subvert the training protocol and recover clients' training instances.
 The most pervasive vulnerability of the framework is the server's entrusted ability to control the learning process of the clients' network.
 A malicious server can guide $\f$ towards functional states that can be easily exploited to recover $\xpr$ data from $\f(\xpr)$.
 The main issue is that a neural network is a differentiable, smooth function that is naturally predisposed to be functionally inverted.
-There is no much that can be achieved by splitting it other than a form of \textit{security through obscurity} which is notoriously inadequate.
+There is no much that can be achieved by splitting it other than a form of \textbf{\textit{security through obscurity}}, which is notoriously inadequate \mb{since it} gives only a false sense of security.

-In the next section, we empirically demonstrate how these inherent shortcomings of the split learning framework can be exploited by an adversary to completely disclose clients' private training sets.
-Furthermore, in Appendix~\ref{app:client_side}, we discuss about the applicability of GAN-based attacks on split learning.
+In the next section, we empirically demonstrate how a malicious server can exploit the split learning framework's inherent shortcomings to disclose clients' private training sets completely.
+Furthermore, in Section~\ref{sec:cattack}, we demonstrate that split learning does not protect honest clients from malicious ones, even when the server is honest.